 - Staff Sergeant Avery Johnson - The iconic sergeant that supports the Master Chief and commands the marines.

-Halo was a revolutionary first-person shooter in the controls department, inventing the concept of using the two analogue sticks to move and aim, while on the PC you use the keyboard and mouse.
-It differs from most others at the time in the damage system, you have the standard health bar with eight bars which decrease if you're hit while your shields have failed (can be replenished with health packs).
-As opposed to picking up an "armor power up" the player always has shields which slowly take damage when hit like a secondary health bar, if hit enough they fail and your health begins to decrease, and if you keep your head down long enough they recharge.
+Halo was a revolutionary first-person shooter in the controls department, inventing the concept of using the two analogue sticks to move and aim, while on the PC the player uses the keyboard and mouse.
+It differs from most others at the time in the damage system, where it has the standard health bar with eight bars which decrease when hit after the shields have failed (can be replenished with health packs).
+As opposed to picking up an "armor power up" the player always has shields which slowly take damage when hit like a secondary health bar, if hit enough they fail and health begins to decrease, and if the player keeps their head down long enough they recharge.
 Halo made this style of health regeneration popular within many games made today, and this reason is one of many of why Halo was so revolutionary.
 Along with popularizing health regeneration Halo also popularized restricting the player to only carrying two weapons at a time, simultaneously solving the problem of cycling through large numbers of weapons on a console pad and forcing developers to make every weapon "count", as the pistol could no longer be a near-useless weapon of last resort, for example.
 It is also remembered for its extremely tight controls which made it the first great feeling FPS, on the console.

 The weapons are separated into two categories, Covenant and Human.
 The Human side is fairly standard, with futuristic looking versions of the classics ( assault rifle, shotgun, sniper, etc.).
 The Covenant technology is all energy based weaponry that fires charged bolts of plasma, or needles/crystals.
-The plasma rifle and plasma pistol both make use of the bolts of plasma, which you never reload but your gun does over heat and run out of battery charge.
+The plasma rifle and plasma pistol both make use of the bolts of plasma, which the player never reloads but their gun does overheat and run out of battery charge.
 The needler uses crystals to hit and stick to the enemy doing average damage, but when many are stuck to the target simultaneously, it causes them to explode causing heavy damage.
 The plasma grenade is much like the frag grenade except it sticks to an opponent if they're hit with it.

 Power ups include over-shields, health packs, and active camo (invisibility).